Yakima War: Battle of Seattle

 On the evening of January 24, 1856, two scouts from the massing tribal forces, dressed in disguise and talking their way past American sentries, covertly entered Seattle on a reconnaissance mission (some believe one of these scouts may have been Leschi himself).

 Just after sunrise on January 25, 1856, American lookouts spotted a large group of Indians approaching the settlement under cover of trees.
 The began firing into the woods, prompting townspeople to evacuate to the blockhouse.
 Tribal forces - by some accounts composed of Yakama, Walla Walla, Klickitat and Puyallup - returned fire with small arms and began a fast advance on the settlement.
 Faced with unrelenting fire from Decaturs guns, however, the attackers were forced to withdraw and regroup, after which a decision was made to abandon the assault.
-Two Americans were killed in the fighting and 28 Natives lost their lives.
+Two Americans lost their lives in the fighting and 28 Natives were killed.

 Snoqualmie operations

 To block the passes across the Cascade Mountains and prevent further Yakama movements against western Washington, a small redoubt was established near Snoqualmie Falls by Tokul Creek in February 1856.
 Fort Tilton became operational in March 1856, consisting of a blockhouse and several storehouses.
 The fort was manned by a small contingent of Volunteers supported by a 100-man force of Snoqualmie warriors, fulfillment of an agreement made by the powerful Snoqualmie chief Patkanim with the government the previous November.

 Snoqualmie chief Patkanim led a raid on Leschi's camp in winter of 1856 but the elusive Nisqually chief avoided capture.

 Meanwhile, Leschi, having successfully repelled and evaded the previous American attempts to defeat his forces along the White River, now faced a third wave of attack.
 As construction on Fort Tilton got underway, Patkanim - brevetted to the rank of captain in the Volunteers - set out at the head of a force of 55 Snoqualmie and Snohomish warriors intent on capturing Leschi.
 Their mission was triumphantly announced by a headline in Olympia's Pioneer and Democrat "Pat Kanim in the Field!"

 Patkanim tracked Leschi to his camp along the White River, but a planned night raid was aborted after a barking dog alerted sentries.
 Instead, Patkanim approached within speaking distance of Leschi's camp, announcing to the Nisqually chief, "I will have your head."
 Early the next morning Patkanim began his assault, the bloody fight reportedly lasting ten hours, ending only after the Snoqualmie ran out of ammunition.
 Edmond Meany would later write that Patkanim returned with "gruesome evidence of his battles in the form of heads taken from the bodies of slain hostile Indians."
 Leschi's, however, was not among them.